lcs-djones/TGJ2O-S2-2025/content/Tinkercad/Chess Set.md

 ![[Pasted image 20250930211045.png]]

 ## Sketch and Design
-Draw out your 6 chess pieces (Pawn, Rook, Knight, Bishop, Queen & King) on graph paper.
+Draw out your 2 chosen chess pieces (Pawn, Rook, Knight, Bishop, Queen & King) on graph paper.
 This will act as your initial design.
 The pieces should be easily recognisable as their appropriate piece (example: There should be no confusion on if a piece is a Pawn or a Rook).
 These sketches should be included in your Notion post as part of your planning process.

 >[!tip] Remember to keep in mind the principles of 3D modeling when sketching and designing.